learningequality/kolibri-docs/docs/install/ubuntu-debian.rst

 * Open **Software** on Ubuntu and locate the Kolibri.
 Press **Remove**.
 * Or from the command line: ``sudo apt-get remove kolibri``.

+.. tip:: To remove all the user data and the downloaded channels, delete the ``~/.kolibri`` folder (go to **Device > Info** to find the exact location of the folder on your system).
+If you install Kolibri again, you will have to go through the :ref:`Initial Setup <setup_initial>` steps from the beginning.

 Upgrade